 Helps to calm breathing and the mind, resulting in more patience for both yourself and your family

 Reduces the overall intensity of parental stress that builds up and compounds over time

 Mindful Breathing: Frequently Asked Questions

 Breathing mindfully is the act of putting your full attention on your breath.
 By doing so, you strengthen the mind body connection.
-This is because breathing is the one of the only physical acts that is both automatic and controllable at the same time.
+This is because breathing is one of the only physical acts that are both automatic and controllable at the same time.

 Like blinking your eyes, you breathe all of the time.
 But also like blinking, you can control your breath — how deeply you breathe and for how long you take each breath.

 By putting your attention on this, you focus your mind and connect your concentration with your physical body, which is intensely therapeutic.